sotrh/learn-wgpu/docs/intermediate/tutorial13-hdr/readme.md

 };
 ```

-One thing to not here.
+One thing to note here.
 We added the primitive format to `create_render_pipeline()`.
 Also, we changed the depth compare function to `CompareFunction::LessEqual` (we'll discuss why when we go over the sky shader).
 Here are the changes to that:

 ```rust
 fn create_render_pipeline(